agabrown/ParallaxDemo/README.md

 To run the sketch in full-screen mode uncomment the relevant line in the `setup { ... }` code block.

+Save a screenshot of the running sketch by pressing the right mouse button.

 #### Resources

 The texture image for the earth is from the examples folder in the